jcu721/flask-loan-app/README.md

 ## Set Up

-#.
-Install python dependencies with pipenv
+1. Install python dependencies with pipenv
 ```bash
 pipenv install
 ```

-#.
-Run the flask app
+2. Run the flask app

 To start the Flask-RESTFul API run the following from the command line:
 ```bash
 $ python loan_app/api.py
 ```

+This should create the SQLite database in a file named `loan_app.db`.

 ## Using the API

-A Postman json export has been provided (loan_app.postman_collection.json) for ease of playing around with the api.
+A Postman json export has been provided, `loan_app.postman_collection.json`, for ease of playing around with the api.

 Alternatively, use the following curl examples to add and inspect data: